This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 The requirement for length of service and the statutory caps on compensation do not apply when the employee successfully alleges that the principal reason for dismissal is that the individual made a qualifying protected disclosure.

 Company director considerations

 Rights regarding suspension, the right to a fair hearing and the right not to be unfairly dismissed all apply to employees who may have engaged in misconduct.
 In general, there is no strict employment law requirement to suspend or discipline those suspected of misconduct; that is a decision for the employer.
-Some heavily regulated employers, such as those within the financial services sector, may be required by their regulatory body to suspend and take disciplinary action against employees who carry out regulated activities.
+Some heavily regulated employers, such as those within the financial services sector, may have increased obligations around suspension and disciplinary action where employees carry out regulated activities.
 In some cases, an employee’s misconduct must be reported to the regulator.
 Employees may also be regulated themselves and will have specific obligations towards the regulator.

 Failure to take disciplinary action could be regarded by an authority as evidence of poor corporate culture.
 Furthermore, failure to suspend or dismiss an employee who is capable of impeding a criminal investigation by destroying documents or alerting or interfering with witnesses, could be regarded as obstruction of the criminal investigation.

 32 Can an employee be dismissed for refusing to participate in an internal investigation?

 In general, a request to participate in an internal investigation will be a reasonable management instruction and any unreasonable refusal to engage in this process may constitute misconduct in itself.
 Whether or not an employer could fairly dismiss in these circumstances will depend on the whole context and in particular, the seniority of the employee.
 At all times, it is important that the employer does not interrogate or put pressure on the employee to make admissions of guilt, and a range of safeguards as to how the investigation is conducted should be considered, to ensure fairness to the employee.